- Optimizely X Web Experimentation

 Recreate a Classic experiment in Optimizely X

 In Optimizely X, navigate to the Experiments dashboard.
-Click Create New ... > Experiment.
+Click Create New ... and select A/B Test.

-First, add a page by clicking Create New Page.
+First, add a page in the Targeting section by clicking Create New Page.
 Use the URL targeting from the Optimizely Classic experiment to add new page.
 In Optimizely X, you can quickly reuse this targeting this in different experiments -- or use it as a template to quickly build similar pages.

 Add the audience(s) from your Optimizely Classic experiment.